The Wrath of Hurricanes

 Cooler October Temperatures Helped

-Thankfully, it was October, so the oppressive heat of midday wasn't as bad as the previous months!
-At night, we slept with the windows open so that we could feel a slight breeze.
+Thankfully, it was early October after hurricane Jeanne passed, so the oppressive heat of midday wasn't as bad as the previous months!
+At night, we slept with the windows open to feel the slight breeze.

-We used candles for light and scooped water either out of the bathtub we'd filled previously, or taken straight out of the swimming pool.
-With this, we bathed as best we could.
-We had prepared for drinking water, so this we had on hand.
+We used candles for light and scooped water either out of the bathtub we'd filled previously to flush the toilet, Water taken straight out of the swimming pool we used to bathe with as best we could.
+We had stashed bottles of drinking water, so this we had on hand.

 All this reinforced just how much we rely on electricity for power.